-Biladi.
 This Moroccan restaurant has a delicious chicken sandwich with fries for a ridiculous reasonable price.
-I'm totally addicted to the spicy sauce that goes on the chicken and the appetizers.
+I’m totally addicted to the spicy sauce that goes on the chicken and the appetizers.
 Be sure to have the Moroccan mint tea.
 There’s multiple branches around Amsterdam.

 Bazar Amsterdam is a beautiful Mediterranean restaurant with a huge menu in a former synagogue.
 The setting is absolutely fantastic with many decorations and it’s about 10 euros for more food than you could eat in a day.

 Lovers of Mediterranean food, rejoice.
 Sir Hummus has home-made hummus and pita for 6.50.
 Simple, delicious, and a quick walk from the bustling Albert Cuypmarkt.
 There’s now a second location.